 Introduction:

-Reserve Bank of India (RBI) has provided the final regulatory framework out of proportion from the discussion paper placed on 22nd Jan, 2021 for public comments yesterday i.e. 22nd Oct, 2021 to be effective from 1st Oct, 2022.
-It is first cut of upcoming regulatory framework with holistic revamped approach of RBI for NBFC Sector as whole.
-This is first cut as there is need of few clarities and often the phrase of “will provided in due course” is mentioned in the publish circular.
+Reserve Bank of India (RBI) has provided the final regulatory framework out of proportion from the discussion paper placed on 22nd Jan 2021 for public comments yesterday i.e. 22nd Oct 2021 to be effective from 1st Oct 2022.
+It is the first cut of the upcoming regulatory framework with a holistic revamped approach of RBI for the NBFC Sector as a whole.
+This is the first cut as there is a need for a few clarities and often the phrase of “will provided in due course” is mentioned in the publish circular.

 Source: https://www.rbi.org.in/Scripts/NotificationUser.aspx?Id=12179&Mode=0